jubeaz/plaber/README.md

 https://www.bloggingforlogging.com/2018/10/14/windows-host-through-ssh-bastion-on-ansible/

-As domain computer are privisionned on a `Internal network` they are not directly accessible.
+As domain computer are provisionned on a `Internal network` they are not directly accessible.
 The firewall will be in charge to route the traffic of ansible controller.
 Therefore, `ansible_psrp` (`sudo pacman -S python-pypsrp`) module is used to connect to windows targets with ansible.

 # Impact
 `ansible_host` must be set with it address and kerberos authentication will not be possible anymore